Eyesacklaw/pacman/README.md

 ## Description:

-A Pac-man game implemented in python using the pygame library, using object-oriented programming, list comprehensions and file I/O. Navigate the player to eat as many dots as possible, while avoiding the 'ghosts' unless you eat a large dot which makes Pac-man immune to the ghosts for a short period of time.
+A Pac-man game implemented in python using the pygame library, with object-oriented programming, list comprehensions and file I/O. Navigate the player to eat as many dots as possible, while avoiding the 'ghosts' unless you eat a large dot which makes Pac-man immune to the ghosts for a short period of time.

 Project Structure:
 - main.py